What is glamping?

 Types of glamping

 The different types of glamping available are largely related to the type of accommodation you choose.
 Where traditional glamping is often associated with yurts and safari tents, probably because of its camping origin, there are so many other places you could stay.
-Glamping pods, cabins and lodges are a more hardy, all-weather option for nature lovers and explorers, where shepherd’s huts often offer a more ‘back-to-basics’ approach.
+Glamping podscabins and lodges are a more hardy, all-weather option for nature lovers and explorers, where shepherd’s huts often offer a more ‘back-to-basics’ approach.
 For a real 'wow' factor when glamping, try a treehouse stay or a renovated campervan/caravan.
 The latter often have a more personal touch than other forms of glamping, where ordinary people repurpose units they're no longer using themselves.

-Couple sitting on blanket outside countryside yurt
+Couple sitting on blanket outside a canvas yurt at the Experience Freedom Daleacres campsite in Kent

 Who's it for?